Duffield, Derbyshire

-Duffield (/ˈdʌfiːld/) is a village in the Amber Valley district of Derbyshire, 5 mi north of Derby.
+Duffield (/ˈdʌfiːld/) is a town in the Amber Valley district of Derbyshire, 5 mi north of Derby.
 It is centred on the western bank of the River Derwent at the mouth of the River Ecclesbourne.
 It is within the Derwent Valley Mills World Heritage Area and the southern foothills of the Pennines.

 History

 Early history

 There have been humans in the area, probably, from the Iron Age.
 A palaeolithic hand axe has been discovered near the head of the River Ecclesbourne at Hopton.
 In the Duffield area itself, settlement by the Celts occurred in 400BCE.
 Although it has been suggested that, once farming began, they would have inhabited the plains of the Derwent and Ecclesbourne, they would most likely have retreated to higher ground during the winter floods.

 The Romans arrived in the area in 43CE.
 It has been suggested that they built a fort to protect the ford across which the caravans of lead from Wirksworth joined Rykneld Street at Derby, en route for the North Sea ports, though this is disputed.